-There are four sessions in the day, the morning and the afternoon both being divided by a break.
 The first item of business in each session shall be the announcement of the timetable by the Steering Committee.
-This decision of the Steering Committee shall be final unless a challenge is made by at least four full members and supported by a two-thirds majority.
+This decision of the Steering Committee shall be final unless a challenge is made by at least four voting members and supported by a two-thirds majority.